rohan843/dnncase/Design Diagrams/Top Level Modules.md

 13. Users should be given the allowance to undo/redo their changes and autosave their work.
 14. The undo/redo should be separate for each editable tab and each input box.
 15. The undo/redo should be supported across sessions (say I make some change, and then later open the graph.
 I should still be allowed to undo my changes).
-16. Users should be given a command pallete input where they can enter some text to display all associated allowed actions (say I want to auto-format the graph.
-The command pallete should suggest it to me when I enter 'format').
+16. Users should be given a command palette input where they can enter some text to display all associated allowed actions (say I want to auto-format the graph.
+The command palette should suggest it to me when I enter 'format').
 17. Users should be allowed to auto format their graphs i.e., refactor the way the graph is being displayed.
 18. Users should be allowed to move various graph entities around on an 'infinite' canvas.
 19. Whenever a user adds an edge (u, v), the nodes u and v should exist.